IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“We have no right to assume that any physical laws exist, or if they have existed up to now, that they will continue to exist in a similar manner in the future.”

+>“I was ready to sacrifice any of my previous convictions about physics.”

 >“A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die and a new generation grows up that is familiar with it ...”

 ― <a href="https://en.wikipedia.org/wiki/Max_Planck" target="_blank">Max Planck</a>